Laura Fuentes

 What Can You Roast at the Same Time as Broccoli?

-• Salmon fillets: this is one protein you can bake for the exact same time and at the same temperature as fresh broccoli.
+• Salmon fillets: you can bake them for the exact same time and at the same temperature as fresh broccoli.
 Use my Cajun Salmon recipe for a tasty start.

 • Shrimp: only need 8 minutes in a 400F oven so you’ll start cooking the broccoli, remove the baking sheet, place the shrimp and finish off the roasting.